leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Technical Specifications.md

 - The division of labor into 36 sections will optimize the construction process for different teams.
 - The use of a specialized software program will facilitate the construction process and improve the accuracy of the final result.

 ### Proven Hypotheses

-In our case, Python is the best-suited programming language for developing the software.
+In our case, Python is the best-suited programming language to develop the software.
+It's the one the team knows best, and the one best suited to our needs.

 ## Challenges

 - Ensuring the structural integrity and stability of the fresco.
 - Balancing artistic expression with technical constraints, and ensuring the final piece effectively represents ALGOSUP's identity.
+- Adapt the fresco to the environment and make it well visible and understandable from the outside.

 ## Possible Bugs
 ### 1. Misaligned Cubes: